n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 ![RCE Cornucopia](/img/rce-cornucopia/rce8-002.png)

 The error message is from the `find` command, a huge clue as to how this works.
-I'm not familiar with this particular error and found [the advice](https://stackoverflow.com/questions/6495501/find-paths-must-precede-expression-how-do-i-specify-a-recursive-search-that) to try using quotes after Google'ing the error.
+I'm not familiar with this particular error and found [some advice](https://stackoverflow.com/questions/6495501/find-paths-must-precede-expression-how-do-i-specify-a-recursive-search-that) via Google'ing to use quotes.

 ```
 http://127.0.0.1:8088/index.php?user=%22*%22&submit=Scan